 After a good night’s sleep you should be ready for your next walk in the local area, to Thini village.
 The culture in Lower Mustang is interesting and quite different from anywhere else in Nepal.
 The people are primarily Gurung and practice a Tibetan form of Buddhism which is obvious in the architecture, religious buildings, and the local dress.

 Returning to Kagbeni, after lunch and a rest, you can visit the monastery here, where the lamas will give you a talk about Buddhism and the way it is practiced in this area.
 This is a good opportunity to ask any questions about what you’ve been observing in Lower Mustang.

 Hike to Dakmar, Phalak and back to Kagbeni

-This morning, begin with a hike to the villages of Dakmar and Phalak, and then back to Kagbeni.
-In the afternoon, learn how to make momos, the steamed Tibetan-style dumplings that are popular throughout Nepal.
-They look deceptively simple, as they are quite fiddly to make!
-But after this class you will have a new skill to take home with you—a long-lasting souvenir
+This morning, you begin with a hike to the villages of Dakmar and Phalak, and then returning back to Kagbeni for lunch.
+Later in the afternoon, you learn how to make momos, the steamed Tibetan-style dumplings that are very popular throughout Nepal.
+They look deceptively simple, but they can be quite fiddly to make!
+But after this class you will have a new skill to take home with you—a long-lasting souvenir.

 Jeep to Muktinath; hike down to Jomsom.

 Driving up Muktinath you have time to explore this fascinating pilgrimage site high on the mountain that is sacred to both Hindus and Buddhists.
 The pagoda style Muktinath Temple contains one of eight such shrines (the others include Srirangam, Sri Mushnam, Tirupati, Naimisaranyam, Thottadri, Pushkaram and Badrinath).
 In front of the temple are two ponds.
 Thousands of devotees come here to attain moksha (freedom) from the cycle of birth and rebirth.